 BIOGRAPHY

-I am a PhD student studying Organizational Behavior at the Foster School of Business, University of Washington in Seattle.
-My research seeks to understand and address some of the most pressing societal challenges of our time.
-Specifically, I examine the psychological and behavioral consequences employees experience when they are in a condition of constraint and face shortages in essential resources such as food, housing, employment, and financial stability, as well as identify interventions that can help reduce these adverse effects.
-Through my research, I aim to study how organizations can better support employees to improve their performance and well-being in constrained environments.
+Jason is a PhD student studying Organizational Behavior at the Foster School of Business, University of Washington in Seattle.
+His research explores how organizations can play a more central role in responding to some of the most pressing societal grand challenges.
+Specifically, he examines the psychological and behavioral consequences employees experience when they are in a condition of constraint and face shortages in essential resources such as food, housing, employment, and financial stability, as well as identifies interventions that can help reduce these adverse effects.
+In sum, he aims to study how organizations can better support employees who are facing basic need insecurities.

-Prior to joining Foster, I earned an MSc in Human Resources and Organizations (emphasis in OB) from the London School of Economics (LSE) and a B.S. in Psychology from the University of California San Diego (UCSD).
+Prior to joining Foster, he earned an MSc in Human Resources and Organizations from the London School of Economics and a B.S. in Psychology from the University of California - San Diego.